Volume 3 Issue 2 Fall/Winter 2016-17

-By Madison Monroe
+By Madison Monroe, Editor

-We are all familiar with Longfellow’s famous poem which begins, “Listen my children and you will hear of the midnight ride of Paul Revere…”
+e are all familiar with Longfellow’s famous poem which begins, “Listen my children and you will hear of the midnight ride of Paul Revere…”

 Maybe that poem gained recognition because of its famous author, but what if it went like this: “Alone on her horse, in the pouring rain, Sybil Ludington warned of a British campaign.
 On her 40 mile ride in the dark of the night, she woke Patriot troops and compelled them to fight.”